-Figure 1 Twitter post on August 31, 2023.
+Figure 1 X (Twitter) post on September 5, 2024.

-- On September 21, 2023, EHS-AA participated in U-M's annual Earthfest by hosting a table on storm water management on the U-M campus.
-The function of pervious pavement was demonstrated at the booth along with an information display providing storm water education and copies of our Storm Water Management Summary Sheets describing best management practices installed on campus to manage storm water runoff.
-A loop of the EHS storm water educational video was also played at the table. - The event is organized around the four themes of U-M's Campus Sustainability Goals: Climate Action, Waste Prevention, Healthy Environments, and Community Awareness.
+• On September 26, 2024, EHS-AA participated in U-M's annual Earthfest by hosting a table on stormwater management on the U-M campus.
+The function of pervious pavement was demonstrated at the booth along with an information display providing stormwater education and copies of our Stormwater Management Summary Sheets describing best management practices installed on campus to manage stormwater runoff.
+A loop of the EHS stormwater educational video was also played at the table.

+- The event is organized around the four themes of U-M's Campus Sustainability Goals: Climate Action, Waste Prevention, Healthy Environments, and Community Awareness.
 U-M student organizations, U-M departments, and community groups focused on sustainability promote their work on campus and in the greater university community.
 EarthFest is designed to engage, entertain, and educate U-M students, faculty, and staff on all aspects of sustainability.

-• EHS-D continues to pass out six different pamphlets related to storm water, a bookmark, and a storm water mouse pad at all training events, orientations, and other various campus events.
-This packet provides general storm water awareness to the campus with additional tips on how to handle household hazardous waste and pet waste as well as information on fertilizers, pesticides, paints, and vehicle maintenance.
-One of the pamphlets is passed out to contractors titled "Storm Water: A Shared Responsibility" which provides a brief overview of how storm water is discharged from campus and some best management practices for the various types of contractors (food services, custodial services, construction contractors, etc.) to use while working on campus.
+• EHS-D continues to pass out six different pamphlets related to stormwater at all training events, orientations, and other various campus events.
+This packet provides general stormwater awareness to the campus with additional tips on how to handle household hazardous waste and pet waste as well as information on fertilizers, pesticides, paints, and vehicle maintenance.
+One of the pamphlets is passed out to contractors titled "Stormwater: A Shared Responsibility" which provides a brief overview of how stormwater is discharged from campus and some best management practices for the various types of contractors (food services, custodial services, construction contractors, etc.) to use while working on campus.

-• EHS-D continues to distribute Alliance for Rouge Communities (ARC) jar openers to campus community members.
-The jar opener has tips for "Healthy Habits to Protect the Rouge River Watershed" and is made out of recycled tires.
+- EHS-D continues to distribute Alliance for Rouge Communities (ARC) jar openers to campus community members.
+The jar opener has tips for "Healthy Habits to Protect the Rouge River Watershed" and is made out of recycled tires. - EHS-D continues to distribute ARC pet waste bags to faculty and staff during select events (e.g., Staff Meetings) that can be attached to a leash or collar.
+The theme, "In the Bag-Not the River" is embossed on the container.

-• EHS-F maintains and updates a bulletin board in the Facilities & Operations common break area within the Hubbard Building to promote aspects of storm water management/BMPs.
+• EHS-F maintains and updates a bulletin board in the Facilities & Operations common break area within the Hubbard Building to promote aspects of stormwater management/BMPs.
 Additionally, a display case is located at the Harrison Parking ramp in the center of campus near a high traffic/pedestrian walkway (Figure 2).
-Storm water information was updated in December 2023 in this location with an overall theme of "ONLY RAIN IN THE DRAIN" and "ALL Storm Drains lead to the Flint River" highlighting many BMPs for home and work.
+The overall theme of the display is "ONLY RAIN IN THE DRAIN" and "ALL Storm Drains lead to the Flint River" highlighting many BMPs for home and work.